Audience (company): Background

-The company's core technology reduces background noise and improves voice clarity on smartphones, computers and tablets.
 The company's technology has shipped in more than 140 devices including the Nexus One, Samsung Galaxy S, Galaxy S 4, Galaxy Note, the iPhone4 and 4S, and the LG G2.
 Audience also works with other mobile phone manufacturers such as Huawei, Google, HTC, Sharp, Pantech, ZTE and others.
 In 2010, the company announced a collaboration with AT&T to deliver its advanced voice capabilities to AT&T devices and is engaged with multiple operators around the world.
 Most recently the company announced its first design implementation in the PC space with the Dell Vostro 5460.

 Products

-They had two lines of processors, Advanced Voice and Smart Sound, both branded as "earSmart."
+Audience had two lines of processors, Advanced Voice and Smart Sound, both branded as "earSmart."
 Advanced Voice processors come in a variety of models, the eS110 (supports 1 microphone), eS305 and eS310 (supports 2 microphones) and the company's latest generation eS325 (supports 3 microphones), which was announced at Mobile World Congress 2013.

 Smart Sound processors combined the Advanced Voice processor feature set (HD call quality, wideband noise suppression, bandwidth expansion, acoustic echo cancelation, and improved performance for Automatic Speech Recognition) with a stereo audio codec.
 The company introduced its Smart Sound processor category at Consumer Electronics Show 2013 with the launch of the eS515.
 The eS515 has three-microphone noise suppression, improved ASR (assisted speech recognition), and other features.
 Later that year, the company announced a similar product, eS325.